GDQuest/godot-addons/addons/gdquest_3d_math_visualizer/README.md

-# GDQuest Vector3D
+# GDQuest 3D Math Visualizer

-Adds a `Vector3D` node for visualizing 3D vectors in real-time and in the editor.
+Adds a `Vector3D`, `Basis3D` and `Quaternion` nodes for visualizing 3D math concepts in real-time and in the editor.

-It has controls for:
+`Vector3D` has controls for:

 - *Stem Radius*: the radius of the base cylinder mesh.
 - *Pointer Radius*: the radius for the cone mesh at the top pointing the direction.